 29. Mesh shoes.
 A best-selling product, mesh exercise shoes are intended to give a more natural running experience and cut down on foot odor.

 30. Resistance band.
-Another product that has seen a spike in popularity in 2020 are resistance bands.
+Another product that has seen a spike in popularity are resistance bands.
 As more people want to workout at home, these products help with strength and core training.

-They might not be the most obvious consumer goods for people to buy online, but 2020 has seen a surprising spike in the number of people purchasing medical supplies online.
+They might not be the most obvious consumer goods for people to buy online, but this year has seen a surprising spike in the number of people purchasing medical supplies online.

 To avoid restrictions in any geographical area, here we’ll only discuss items that aren’t regulated.

 31. Medical scrubs.
 Intended for use in hospitals, scrubs have become increasingly popular with people for personal protective purposes, and to protect other clothes while carrying out messy projects.